rjeffman/freeipa-local-tests/ipalab-config/README.md

 pip install -r requirements.txt
 ```

-Then iplab-config tool can be used for building the containers, generating the cofniguration files (podman-compose) as well as deploying FreeIPA in the clusters.
+Then iplab-config tool can be used for building the containers, generating the configuration files (podman-compose) as well as deploying FreeIPA in the clusters.

 ## Use Cases